-One of the most important details of an SBA Loan Authorization is often the most overlooked.
-Here's where lenders can go wrong when accurately posting the borrower’s monthly payments, and why it’s critical to get it right.
+One of the most important details of an SBA Loan Authorization is often the most overlooked: accurately posting the borrower’s monthly payments.
+Here's where lenders can go wrong, and why it’s important to get it right.

 Each 7(a) GP loan authorization states “Lender must insert…to be executed by Borrower, the following terms, without modification…” and then outlines the note terms the borrower will agree to at closing.
 As simple as it may be to copy the verbiage from the authorization, it is also imperative the lender follow the note terms when booking the loan, as well as when posting and reporting payments to SBA and their fiscal transfer agent (FTA), Colson Services.
 Accurately posting the borrower’s monthly payments is one of the most important details of this section of the Loan Authorization – and is also often the most overlooked.